UW System President Jay Rothman to request continued tuition freeze

 People are also reading…

-In addition to making college affordable, Rothman said he also wants to address enrollment numbers and attract more students from underrepresented groups, build the System's relationship with stakeholders like those in the Legislature and business community and address ongoing concerns with diversity, equity and inclusion on campuses.
+In addition to making college affordable, Rothman said he also wants to address enrollment numbers and attract more students from underrepresented groups, build the System’s relationship with the Legislature and business community, and address ongoing concerns with diversity, equity and inclusion on campuses.

-Rothman, who was unanimously selected in January by the Board of Regents to lead the University of Wisconsin System, also expressed support for incoming UW-Madison Chancellor Jennifer Mnookin, who was selected by the Regents last month.
+Rothman, who was unanimously selected in January by the Board of Regents to lead the UW System, also expressed support for incoming UW-Madison Chancellor Jennifer Mnookin, who was selected by the Regents last month.

-Despite being unanimously approved, the law school dean at UCLA received almost immediate criticism from a handful of state Republicans, including Assembly Speaker Robin Vos, R-Rochester, who called it a "blatant partisan selection."
+Despite being unanimously approved, the UCLA law school dean received almost immediate criticism from a handful of state Republicans, including Assembly Speaker Robin Vos, R-Rochester, who called it a “blatant partisan selection.”
 UW-Madison officials said Vos and Mnookin had not yet met at the time.

-“She is a gifted academic, I think she is a gifted leader and I really look forward to when she arrives in Madison on a fulltime basis for folks around the state to get to meet her, in the legislature but elsewhere," Rothman said.
-"I think you will be as impressed with her as I was.
-She is really an extraordinary talent an I’m delighted that we were able to attract her to Madison."
+“She is a gifted academic, I think she is a gifted leader and I really look forward to when she arrives in Madison on a full-time basis for folks around the state to get to meet her, (not only) in the Legislature but elsewhere,” Rothman said.
+“I think you will be as impressed with her as I was.
+She is really an extraordinary talent and I’m delighted that we were able to attract her to Madison.”

 Rothman’s hire marked a shift for the Regents, whose last three permanent presidents were insiders elevated from within the System.
 Most earned at least one degree from a public institution.
 And all of the past presidents, with the exception of Thompson, came into the job with substantial academic experience.